 Wet Ingredients (not in photo)

-Honey: the honey adds the sticky sweetness.
-To veganise this recipe, sub with maple syrup.
+Honey: the honey, which is not vegan, adds the sticky sweetness.
+If you prefer to make a vegan version of this recipe, substitute the honey with maple syrup.

 Vanilla extract: I find that this just helps to elevate the flavour of the granola.
 You can use vanilla bean paste if you prefer.
 Experiment with different extract flavours to suit your tastebuds.